hudren/video-server/README.md

 * Leiningen 2
 * Bower

-The following runtime dependency is also required:
+The following runtime dependencies are also required:

 * ffmpeg
+* mkvtoolnix (optional)

 ## Usage